 Get an unobstructed glimpse of the Blue Mountains from Gordon Falls lookout near Leura.
-If you are seeking an area with a family friend and picnic facilities, we this is our recommendation.
-This is an isolated lookout from tour buses that give you peace of mind and more time to enjoy sweeping beauty of the valley.
+If you are seeking an area with a family friend and picnic facilities, this is our recommendation.
+This is an isolated lookout from tour buses that give you peace of mind and more time to enjoy the sweeping beauty of the valley.
 Birdwatching is popular in this area and Lyrebird is an easy spot bird in the bush on a quiet day.

-Lincoln Rock lookout offers scenic views over the Jamison Valley nature reserves, as well as a great spot for an amazing Instagram photo opportunity.
+Lincoln Rock Lookout offers scenic views over the Jamison Valley nature reserves, as well as a great spot for an amazing Instagram photo opportunity.
 Located at the end of Little Switzerland Dr, this lookout doesn’t have a safety barrier on the edge.
 So, avoid getting closer to the edge of the lookout.

-Blue Mountains Lookouts – lower region
+Best Lookouts Blue Mountains – lower region

 Mount Portal Lookout